EasySportsApps/RandomTeamsApp/README.md

 - **🔢 Sampling tab**: A new tab to create samples or subgroups of players from the existing player pool.
 - **📊 Sociogram tab**: A new tab to visualize which players have trained or competed together most frequently.
 - **🏆 Match outcome recording function**: A new function to record both the winning and losing teams or groups after a real or training match.

+If you have any suggestions for improvement, feel free to share them in the [Discussions](https://github.com/EasySportsApps/RandomTeamsApp/discussions) section 💬 of our GitHub repository or send us an [email](mailto:easysportsappsproject@gmail.com) 📧.

 To support the inclusion of these new features, contributions from app users through our [donation link](https://paypal.me/rhileno?country.x=ES&locale.x=es_ES) are highly appreciated.
 Thank you! 🙏